Peaceful Resistance

 One practitioner from China, Zhao Ming, has described this sense, saying, “My personal experience shows that the persecution of Falun Gong is completely targeting our belief.”
 Zhao was tortured in a Beijing labor camp, where he was held for two years. “[It] is completely persecution of our spiritual belief.
 We didn’t do anything illegal … torture is used to ‘transform’ people into machine-like puppets without a conscience, who can be used as instruments to harm others.”
 Indeed, if the whole basis of the Falun Gong is to become morally outstanding and healthy persons, one wonders what exactly China’s rulers wish to “transform” them into instead.

 But brainwashing is not easily enacted in this case, of course.
 For so many of the Falun Gong, the practice proved a wellspring of inspiration and goodness.
 For some it was a source of renewed health and vigor.
 For others it was a philosophy with deep resonances, a new lens through which to see and navigate life, at once empowering and ennobling.
 It also gave meaning to suffering, much as in the Buddhist faith; most came to see it as suffused with spiritual value.
 Thus, two things naturally followed with the onset of persecution.
 First, it was not something people were about to drop overnight.
 And secondly, they were willing to suffer for their faith.
 The persecution was not just an affront on politically-granted rights: it was a form of violence to humanity, or even to the cosmos.
-The process of self-cultivation, as they call it (see page 53), is a path of effacing self as much as anything, of putting others first, even at the expense of one’s own welfare, when need be.
+The process of self-cultivation, as they call it, is a path of effacing self as much as anything, of putting others first, even at the expense of one’s own welfare, when need be.
 The Party, in a word, had picked on something bigger than even its own size.

 But conviction has also had a second layer for China’s Falun Gong amidst all this, one that is more outwardly directed.
 This latter conviction is born of a sense of compassion, of outward concern, nurtured by the practice.
-Recall that the process of self-cultivation (see page 57) is a path of effacing self as anything, of putting others first, even at the expense of one’s own welfare, if need be.
+Recall that the process of self-cultivation is a path of effacing self as anything, of putting others first, even at the expense of one’s own welfare, if need be.
 In this case, though, it is not so much fellow Falun Gong that the adherent is concerned over (though this is certainly the case as well), but the average fellow citizen.
 Other citizens are caught up in the ordeal, and equally victims, the Falun Gong feel.
 That is, insofar as the individual has been misled by the Party’s crusade against the Falun Gong, and learned, from it, to hate.

 When practitioners of the Falun Gong speak of such persons as having been “poisoned” by Party propaganda, they refer to a form of harm and contamination to the soul.
 And as the Falun Gong teaches to love one’s neighbor as oneself, few are the adherents not compelled to extend a helping hand to these persons.
 One member likened it to helping a sick child who, when infected, is compromised and at risk but oblivious to it.
 I have seen a number of persons speak similarly of such folk, the “other victims,” with tears in their eyes.
 History supports Falun Gong’s perspective here, for how else could one view, say, the youths of Germany who, through a daily diet of anti-semitic rants, learned over time to hate the Jew and even take part in his slaughter.